bhlx3lyx7/arch-learning/_standard/RFC.md

 The IETF adopts some of the proposals published as RFCs as Internet Standards.
 However, many RFCs are informational or experimental in nature and are not standards.

+## RFC 2119

+Interpret and describe the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL": https://www.rfc-editor.org/rfc/pdfrfc/rfc2119.txt.pdf

 ## RFC 3283

 Guide to Internet Calendaring: https://www.rfc-editor.org/rfc/pdfrfc/rfc3283.txt.pdf